 Welcome to Our Food System.
-I’m all for creating a community of conscious consumers and strong advocates for a better food system in Australia.
+Together, let’s build a community of conscious citizens and strong advocates for a better food system in Australia.
 A food system that prioritises health.
 A food system that nurtures the environment.
 A food system that is fair, resilient and viable.

 Hi, I’m Kylie and I’m passionate about food.
 Where it comes from.
 How it’s processed and sold.
 Why we choose the foods we do.
 How food gets to us.
 The impact it has on our health, the environment and our social systems.